STICK IT TO THE MAN …

 The Court said that the business pursuits exclusion in a homeowner’s policy is intended to exclude risks that should be covered under different policies.
 For example, the commercial risks of a business would typically be covered by a commercial liability policy, whereas the risks associated with a rental dwelling would typically be insured by rental property insurance.
 The removal of the risks associated with business enterprises or rental properties helps to lower the rates of homeowner’s insurance by eliminating non-essential coverages.

-Stills and Mims argue that her claim does not arise from any business pursuit by Mims, but rather, the claim is based on his personal liability and involves activities that are ordinarily incident to non-business pursuits.
+Stills and the Mims argued that her claim did not arise from any business pursuit by the Mims, but rather, the claim was based on the Mims’ personal liability and involved activities that were ordinarily incident to non-business pursuits.
 They cited Blue Ridge Insurance Co. v.
 Newman — where the Court found that such a tree mishap was covered by a homeowners’ policy – in support of their position.
 But the Court said Blue Ridge was different.
 First, plaintiff Newman’s property on which the tree was located was insured under his homeowner’s policy.
-Here, the house leased by Stills was not insured under Mims’ State Farm policy.
-Mims was not seeking coverage for an accident that occurred on his insured residence, but instead, the Court held, he sought to have his homeowner’s insurance cover an incident that occurred on an unrelated rental location that should have been insured by some other policy.
+Here, the house leased by Stills was not insured under the Mims’ State Farm policy.
+The Mims were not seeking coverage for an accident that occurred on Tal’s insured residence, but instead, the Court held, he sought to have his homeowner’s insurance cover an incident that occurred on an unrelated rental location that should have been insured by some other policy.
 The very purpose behind the business pursuits exclusion, the Court said, supported a finding of no coverage.

-Second, Newman’s property had been his family’s home since 1965, and had only been rented to a friend for less than a year prior to when the accident occurred.
-In Mims’ case, there was no indication that the Stills residence was anything other than a rental property.
+Second, in Newman, the defendant’s property had been his family’s home since 1965, and had only been rented to a friend for less than a year prior to when the accident occurred.
+In Tal Mims’ case, there was no indication that the Stills residence was anything other than a rental property.